NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 The principle advantage of this library-only feature is that it is self-contained.
 We would be introducing a new initialization form, but it would be one that lives.

-The downsides of such a solution, relative to any language feature, are:
+The downsides of such a solution, relative to any language feature, are as follows.

-1. Visibility.
+Visibility.
 A language feature could represent a form of initialization that users could commonly use.
 Whereas `std::initialize` would be something tucked away in the utility portion of the standard library, where it would primarily be known about by experts rather than the common C++ coder.

-2. Consistency.
+Consistency.
 Because of the lack of visibility of the feature, when users want to create their own indirect initialization APIs, they will likely use constructor or list-initialization syntax rather than `std::initialize`.
 As such, they are not likely to get the same behavior as the standard library APIs.
 If they have never seen `std::initialize` before, they will likely attempt to roll their own equivalent.

-3. Narrowing.
+Narrowing.
 When performing list initialization directly, you can provide an integer or floating-point literal, even to parameters that are smaller than the type that the literal would otherwise deduce to.
 So if you pass a literal "1" to a `char`, that is fine, because the compiler can detect the constant expression and see that "1" is in the range of `char`.

 However, once you are dealing with indirect initialization, that becomes a problem.
 The literal is long-gone; it is replaced by an `int`.
 And `int`-to-`char` conversion is narrowing.
 Since the LWG 2089 syntax is based on list-initialization, which forbids narrowing conversions, what would have been valid code becomes a compile error.

+This feature also poorly interacts with other features that make initialization easier.
+The most obvious of which is template argument deduction for constructors.
+A user can write `vector(...)` easily enough; they can even use list-initialization if they so desire.
+But they cannot use `initialize<vector>(...)` so easily; they have to explicitly name the class.

+This downside does not apply to using `initialize` in cases of indirect initialization.
+But it does make it more difficult to use `initialize` in other places.

 # Initialization Control Through Parameters { #control_library }